NillionNetwork/nillion-python-starter/client_multi_party_compute/README.md

 # Multi Party Example

-This is an example of multi party compute, computation involving secret inputs from multiple parties.
+This is an example using the Nillion Python Client to store a program, and run multi party compute, computation involving secret inputs from multiple parties.

 ## Assumptions